List of biblical figures identified in extra-biblical sources: Hebrew Bible

-Although the first mention of the name 'Israel' in archaeology dates to the 13th century BC, contemporary information on the Israelite nation prior to the 9th century BC is extremely sparse.
-In the following centuries a small number of local Hebrew documents, mostly seals and bullae, mention biblical characters.
+Although the first mention of the name 'Israel' in archaeology dates to the 13th century BCE, contemporary information on the Israelites prior to the 9th century BCE is extremely sparse.
+In the following centuries, a small number of local Hebrew documents, mostly seals and bullae, mention biblical characters.
 Still, more extensive information is available in the royal inscriptions from neighbouring kingdoms, particularly Babylon, Assyria and Egypt.